ethantan000/test-store-IG/README.md

 ## Features

 - **Hero section with animation**: A striking hero with subtle radial gradients introduces the HypeWidget™ and lists key benefits.
 The call‑to‑action buttons include magnetic hover effects and trigger a confetti burst on add to cart.
+- **Custom desktop cursor & scroll effects**: A bespoke cursor, blur‑on‑scroll header and fade‑in sections add extra visual polish.
 - **Product variations**: Size (S–XL) and colour (Black, White, Blue, Mint) selectors with price modifiers.
 Disabled states appear when a variant is out of stock.
 - **Cart & checkout**: A slide‑in cart drawer with quantity controls, subtotal calculation, and a button to initiate Stripe Checkout.
 A success and cancel page handle post‑purchase redirects.
 - **Social proof**: Built‑in review component and testimonials, plus trust badges and a rating summary.